 - "What do you bring to a wedding equipment-wise?"

 I bring 2 camera bodies to every wedding I shoot for two reasons - (1) I like to have 2 different lenses on me at all times and (2) to have a backup in case one goes berserk on me.
-Both cameras have dual cards slots with a card in both slots with both recording the same images, therefore acting as a duplicate is case one fails.
-I bring several lenses, both prime and zoom, and a load of flash gear for use on-camer and off-camera.
+Both cameras have dual cards slots and has a memory card in both slots with both cards recording the same images, therefore acting as a duplicate is case one fails.
+I bring several lenses, both prime and zoom, and a load of flash gear for use on-camera and off-camera.
 And, while not equipment, per se, I bring over 10 years of experience in almost every wedding situation you can think of (big, little, sunny, rainy, windy, hot, cold, indoors and outdoors and so on).
 I've shot weddings that were dead on schedule and some that were over an 1 hour late.
 I've worked with loose, fun bridal parties and some that were, shall I say, a little tighter.
-There's little to nothing you can throw at me that I can't handle.
-I'm prepared.
+There's little to nothing you can throw at me that I can't handle!

 - " What is the single biggest thing I should look for in my wedding photographer?"